calipho-sib/sparql-playground/README.md

 SPARQL playground has been developed at the <a target="_blank" href="https://www.isb-sib.ch/">Swiss Institute of Bioinformatics</a> for learning SPARQL.

-It was forked from the <a target="_blank" href="http://snorql.nextprot.org/">neXtProt snorql interface.</a>

 ##Technology
-* Sparql playground runs on Java 1.7 or higher
+* Sparql playground requires Java 1.7 or higher
 * The SPARQL engine in use is Sesame 2.7.9
 * The java web services are implemented using Spring Boot 1.2.3
 * The web interface is build in angularJS 1.3 and bootstrap 3